Isaia Răcăciuni: Legacy

-At that time of Răcăciuni's death, only Trei cruci was the only one of his plays to have been published in a bound-book form—Histerie was almost entirely lost, surviving only in a German translation by Dusza Czara.
-N. Stroe, who had experienced success in the postwar revue genre, emigrated to Israel in 1977, and died there in 1990.
-The same year, his brother's plays were collected as a single volume, Teatru, care of Elena Zaharia-Filipaș and Editura Dacia.
-Writer Vlaicu Bârna welcomed the volume, commenting that Răcăciuni had documented "the modern soul" with its "congenital obsessions", that the "lively dialogue" was enjoyable, upsetting "futile boulevardier plays" that were always on show in Romanian theaters of his day; he also observed that the republished plays still erred in their "bizarre situations and grandiloquent lines".
-Prepared for print just shortly before the Romanian Revolution of 1989, Teatru only included selections from the controversial Isus.
+At that time of Răcăciuni's death, Trei cruci was the only one of his plays to have been published in a bound-book form—Histerie was almost entirely lost, surviving only in a German translation by Dusza Czara.
+N. Stroe, who had experienced success in the postwar revue genre, emigrated to Israel in 1977, and died there in June 1990.
+From his second marriage, to actress Rolanda Camin, he had a son, Eugen Stroe, and a daughter, Dana.
+The former, legally known as Eugen Nacht, became an actor and director while still in Romania.
+After joining his father, he opened his own studio in Shoham and made return trips to Romania, including to Răcăciuni; together with Crohmălniceanu, he undertook efforts to promote his uncle's memory.
+His sister, meanwhile, remained active as a clinical psychologist, in Israel.

+Around 1987, Răcăciuni's plays were being collected as a single volume, Teatru, care of Elena Zaharia-Filipaș and Editura Dacia.
+It was planned as part of a "Restitutions" collection, but censors interfered by banning the entire project.
+The anthology was ultimately approved and prepared for print just shortly before the Romanian Revolution of 1989, meaning that it could only include selections from the controversial Isus.
 Anghelescu reported on this as a defect, since that text "is the only one that would still arouse any interest in works of drama by the now-forgotten Răcăciuni."
-Literary interest in his biography was revived by Mansdorf, a 2023 show at the State Jewish Theater (formerly The Barașeum).
+Writer Vlaicu Bârna welcomed the posthumous volume, which was released in 1990, commenting that Răcăciuni had documented "the modern soul" with its "congenital obsessions", that the "lively dialogue" was enjoyable, upsetting "futile boulevardier plays" that were always on show in interwar Bucharest; he also observed that the republished plays still erred in their "bizarre situations and grandiloquent lines".
+Literary interest in Răcăciuni's biography was revived by Mansdorf, a 2023 show at the State Jewish Theater (formerly The Barașeum).
 It features him as a side character, and, in what may be a piece of metafiction, also as the co-author of a banned, Holocaust-themed, play.